SunsetFi/suntime-js/docs/02-security.md

 This project intends to do its best to provide a way of providing security for the host system against the evaluated code.
 That is, the evaluated code should not be capable of referencing or manipulating any part of the host that was not passed into the sandbox explicitly.

 However, it should be noted that care must be taken by the user to ensure this guarentee remains in place.
-Code inside the sandbox will have access to anything you give it, so care must be taken to ensure you do not pass more than you intend.
+Code inside the sandbox will have access to anything you give it, so it us up to you to not pass more than you intend.

-The safest way to use ScriptJs is to always manually create ScriptJs objects and functions using the Realm.
+The safest way to use StaticJs is to always manually create StaticJs objects and functions using the Realm.
 This ensures that you do not leak any host concerns through the prototype.
-However, there is a [bidirectional native to sandbox coercing system](./05-type-coersion.md) system which coerces passed objects to StaticJs sandbox types, enforces read-only access, and only exposes enumerable properties.
+However, there is a [bidirectional native to sandbox coercing system](./05-type-coersion.md) which coerces passed objects to StaticJs sandbox types, enforces read-only access, and only exposes enumerable properties.

 **At this moment in time, this project has not been security audited.** Take care when using it for critical applications.